Waste and Recycling Policies

 The following arrangements apply in relation excess / side waste presented at the side of or on top of your bin/s

 Black bin (non recyclable waste)

 Excess waste beside or piled on top of the black residual domestic wheeled bin will not be taken.

-Additional recycling materials for the blue / brown bin will be collected as long as these are contained in a clear sack next to the bin, or in the case of cardboard flattened and placed next to the bin.
+Additional recycling materials for the blue bin will be collected as long as these are contained in a clear sack or contained within a cardboard box (or alike) next to the bin, or in the case of cardboard flattened and placed next to the bin.
 Any excess waste put out for collection in black / or dark coloured sacks will not be collected.
-If you regularly produce excess recycling waste an additional recycling bin can be provided free of charge.
+If you regularly produce excess recycling waste an additional recycling bins can be provided free of charge.

 Paper should be contained within the red box.
 An additional box can be provided upon request.
-Do not put excess paper in your co-mingled bin.
+Do not put excess paper in your blue bin.

 Excess waste will not be collected with the exception of real Christmas trees which should be next to the green / grey recycling bin.

 Wheeled bins will only be collected if the bin lid is closed otherwise it will not be emptied.